 - Neck & Back Pain, Chronic Pelvic Pain

 Contraindications to Acupuncture:

-- If you have a pacemaker, electrical stimulation should not be used in conjunction with acupuncture
+- If you have a pacemaker, electrical stimulation should not be used in conjunction with it.

-- Individuals who are taking blood thinners or hemophiliacs must be cautious with using acupuncture as a form of treatment.
+- Individuals who are taking blood thinners or hemophiliacs must be cautious with using it as a form of treatment.